ShwetaMG/Health_care_system_Decisiontree/README.md

 Simple health care system implemented using machine learning technique. this project is implemented using decision tree algorithm.<br />
 Through a series of questions about symptoms it diagnosis the health condition of patient.<br />
 Language     : python. <br />
-modules used : scikit-learn,pandas,numpy<br />
+libararies used : scikit-learn,pandas,numpy<br />
 Model        : Decision Tree